enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 ## Create custom theme

-Next, define the $custom-theme map that will be expanded with various customisation options based on specific needs.
+Define the $custom-theme map that will be expanded with various customisation options based on specific needs.

 ```scss
 $custom-theme: ();